inigolabs/inigolabs.github.io/docs/configuration/service.md

   - [Daemon (sidecar) Settings](#daemon-sidecar-settings)

 # Service
 Service configuration allows Inigo's users to apply fine-grianed authorization and access controls.
 Not all clients are the same; you may have authenticated and unauthenticated clients using your application.
-Using the access control capabilities of inigo, you can enforce strong authorization controls depending on the context of your clients.
+Using the access control capabilities of Inigo, you can enforce strong authorization controls depending on the context of your clients.

 ---